 Hopewell in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 23.271′ N, 74° 45.88′ W. Marker is in Hopewell, New Jersey, in Mercer County.
-Marker is on Broad Street (County Route 518), on the right when traveling west.
+40° 23.371′ N, 74° 46.275′ W. Marker is in Hopewell, New Jersey, in Mercer County.
+Marker is on Hart Avenue, on the right when traveling west.
 Touch for map.
-Located in the Hopewell Baptist Church cemetery next to the John Hart Monument.
 Marker is in this post office area: Hopewell NJ 08525, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Hopewell Academy (about 600 feet away, measured in a direct line); John Hart Hopewell Call To Duty (approx. 0.4 miles away); Delaware and Bound Brook Railroad Historic District (approx. 0.9 miles away); Province Line Road (approx. 1.7 miles away); The Historic Village of Mount Rose (approx. 1.9 miles away); The Three Brothers (approx. 2.6 miles away); John Hart's Cave (approx. 3.1 miles away).
+Joab Houghton (approx. 0.4 miles away); Hopewell Academy (approx. half a mile away); Delaware and Bound Brook Railroad Historic District (approx. 0.7 miles away); Hopewell Call To Duty (approx. ¾ mile away); Province Line Road (approx. 2 miles away); The Historic Village of Mount Rose (approx. 2.2 miles away); The Three Brothers (approx. 2.3 miles away); John Hart's Cave (approx. 3 miles away).
 Touch for a list and map of all markers in Hopewell.

 Related marker.
 Click here for another marker that is related to this marker.
 A marker for the cave that served as a John Hart's refuge while hiding from the British.

 Also see . . .
 A Biography of John Hart, Signer of the Declaration Of Independence for New Jersey.
 (Submitted on June 21, 2010, by Alan Edelson of Union Twsp., New Jersey.)